The Future of Shopping Malls: How Retail is Transforming in 2024

 These technologies are being used to create immersive, interactive shopping experiences, allowing customers to try on clothes virtually, visualize how furniture might look in their homes, or explore different stores within the mall without physically being there.

-Over a third of consumers used VR to visualize how how furniture would look in their home.
+Over a third of consumers used VR to visualize how furniture would look in their home.
 In turn, only 13% of shoppers aged over 55 years did the same.
 Other uses included overlaying of makeup and virtual try-on of clothes.

 Example: IKEA developed The Place App.
 The app lets shoppers utilize augmented reality with their phone camera to put furniture into their homes in the virtual world.
 This way, consumers can easily see if a piece of furniture suits their home, decide between products, and make a purchase decision with lower chances of returning the item.